unconed/MathBox.js/README.md

   offset: [0, 0, 0], // Shift axis position
   n: 2,              // Number of points on axis line (set to higher for curved viewports)
   ticks: 10,         // Approximate number of ticks on axis (ticks are spaced at sensible units).
-  tickBase: 1,       // Base unit for ticks.
+  tickUnit: 1,       // Base unit for ticks.
 Set to π e.g. to space ticks at multiples of π.
+  tickScale: 10,     // Integer denoting the base for recursive division.
+2 = binary, 10 = decimal
   arrow: true,       // Whether to include an arrow on the axis
   size: .07,         // Size of the arrow relative to the stage });